Copyright © Media Law International 2023. All Rights Reserved.

 Al-Ansari & Associates focusses on digital media.
 The firm’s core practice groups include TMT and IP with advice ranging from copyright protection and unfair competition to media sector convergence.
 Lawyers also advise on related technology and telecommunications matters of local and international significance.

 Dentons has extensive involvement in entertainment and sports sector cases.
-In representative work the team advised OSN on its bid for media rights to international cricket matches, organised by the International Cricket Council (ICC), for the entire Middle East and North Africa region for the period 2015-2023.
-The deal led by managing partner Safwan Moubaydeen covers 18 ICC tournaments.
+In representative work the team advised OSN on its bid for media rights to international cricket matches, organised by the International Cricket Council (ICC), for the MENA region for the period 2015-2023.

-Eversheds specialises in commercial and corporate matters including joint ventures and acquisitions.
-Managing partner Dani Kabbani works closely with Elaine Woollard who advises on TMT-related commercial contracts and on the impact of Qatari law on international supply contracts.
+Eversheds Sutherland specialises in commercial and corporate matters including joint ventures and acquisitions.
+Lawyers advise on a broad range of industry cases, notably TMT-related commercial contracts and on the impact of Qatari law on international supply contracts.

 Peers describe Hassan A Alkhater Law Office as an established part of the country’s legal structure.
-The full-service practice is managed by founding partner Hassan Al Khater who is noted for his extensive litigation experience.
+The full-service practice is high recognised nationally for the quality of its work, and is noted for his extensive litigation experience.

 Swiss firm Lalive provides advisory and dispute resolution services to national sports committees, international sports federations, athletes and professional agents.
 The media team advises on sporting bans, commercial contracts and media rights.
 Lawyers are also experienced arbitrators and counsel before the Court of Arbitration for Sport, headquartered in Lausanne.